-Here are a few biggies to look out for to make sure it’s not happening to you:
+Here are a few biggies to look out for to make sure it’s not happening to you.

-1. He makes you feel guilty…for everything.
+1. They make you feel guilty… for everything.

 Manipulators also try and make you believe that they’re doing a better job of “loving you,” so that you’ll be more willing to set aside what you want in order to feel like you “love him just as much.”
 It’s a sick mind game.

-2. He forces his insecurities on you.
+2. They force their insecurities on you.

-3. He makes you doubt yourself.
+3. They make you doubt yourself.

 They have their best interests in mind.
 And in order to keep their wants and needs at the forefront of your relationship, they gently twist your thinking until you look to him for guidance on everything.
 Once that happens, manipulators can make you basically do whatever they want you to because you now trust them more than you trust yourself.

 4. They make you responsible for their emotions.